brazilianbytes/kubernetes-the-hard-way/README.md

-# Kubernetes The ~~Hard~~ PI Way
+# Kubernetes The ~~Hard~~ RPi Way

 This tutorial is adapted of the original [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) from @keyseyhightower, walks you through setting up Kubernetes the hard way.
-Since RPI3 and arm64 support, I like to create bare metal laboratories, but run kubernetes with few resources is a challenge.
+Since RPI3 and arm64 support, I like to create bare metal laboratories, but run kubernetes with RPi with few computational resources is a challenge.
 I bought a brand new four RPI 4, with 4GB RAM and 32 GB each.
 Not the same the e2-standard instances, but I think its enought to try.

 ----

 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](https://kubernetes.io/docs/setup).

 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.

+Kubernetes The RPi Way is my excuse to follow this guide and create a tiny datacenter infrastructure... :-)

 > The results of this tutorial should not be viewed as production ready, and may receive limited support from the community, but don't let that stop you from learning!